MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

     systemctl start NetworkManager-dispatcher.service
     ```

-1. If the `NM_CONTROLLED` setting should be set to `yes` in each network configuration file (*/etc/sysconfig/network-scripts/ifcfg-eth#*), make sure that a corresponding file is created for each NIC.
+1. If the `NM_CONTROLLED` setting should be set to `yes` in each network configuration file (*/etc/sysconfig/network-scripts/ifcfg-eth#*), make sure that a corresponding file is created for each network interface.
 The following are the sample configuration for network configuration files:

     - */etc/sysconfig/network-scripts/ifcfg-eth0*: